knpuniversity/php7/knpu/void-types.md

 For `getNotes()`, return a `Collection` and then update the PHPDoc to match.
 There are two interesting things happening.
-First, `ArrayCollection` implements this `Collection` interface.
-So just like with `getUpdatedAt()`, your return type can be a concrete class or some interface.
-Using the interface is more hipster.
+First, `ArrayCollection` implements this `Collection` interface, so using the interface is a bit more flexible.
+Normally, that's just a choice you can make: set your return type to the class you *know* you're returning... or use the more flexible interface.
+But actually, for Doctrine collections, you *must* use `Collection`.
+Depending on the situation, this property might be an `ArrayCollection` *or* a `PersistentCollection`... both of which implement the `Collection` interface.
+In other words, the *only* guarantee we can make is that this returns the `Collection` interface.

 Second, this returns a collection of `GenusNote` objects.
 In other words, if you call `getNotes()` and then loop over the results, each item will be a `GenusNote`.
 But there's no way to denote that with return types.
 That's why we're keeping the `|GenusNote[]`.
 That helps my editor when looping.

 `getFirstDiscoveredAt()` returns a nullable `DateTimeInterface` and `setFirstDiscoveredAt()` returns `void`. `getSlug()` will be a nullable string, `setSlug()` will accept a nullable